OrfeoDK/java-code-review/review/README.md

 ## Code changes

 ### Basket.java
-* initialized appliedDiscount to BigDecimal.ZERO to avoid problems with potential null.
 * 'applyDiscount' now throws an IllegalArgumentException when discount is null.
     * Also, applicationSuccessful is turned to true when applying the discount from a coupon on the current basket successfully.